 Players themselves are also defined by the ships they choose.
 There are three fantasy races in total (Humans, Dwarves, and Orcs), each with three vessels to choose from.
 Every race is distinctly different from the others with their own playstyles, and then even the different ship types themselves have their unique way of approaching every match.
 Further enhancing your playstyle is the ability to upgrade your ship with new crew members offering different bonuses, skills, ship upgrades, and other items.
 Upgrades and crew members are purchased using the loot gained from matches.
 Additionally, new unlocks become available over time with each new level.

 Perhaps one of the best parts of this game, in addition to the crisp presentation and graphics, is the sheer fun it injects into the battle royale system.
 Unlike third/first-person shooters, this feels like an eclectic mix of battle royale with a MOBA-like game akin to League of Legends.
 Picking from your race/ship types means there's variety within each fight since not everyone is starting equal.
 While it can be kind of frustrating to go up against better-equipped opponents in matches, it's still fun to see the difference in not only playstyles across your opponents, but also their choices in setup.

 Maelstrom definitely introduces some new gameplay life into the battle royale model.
 While it is a hot commodity currently, most games follow similar first/third person shooting structures so it's incredibly refreshing to see something so completely different, yet similar simultaneously.
-Plus, add in the fact that as the map shrinks you can expect terrifying sea monsters to come after you, and well, you've got yourself a fun time.Note: Maelstrom was reviewed based on a digital PC copy of the game, provided by the publisher.
+Plus, add in the fact that as the map shrinks you can expect terrifying sea monsters to come after you, and well, you've got yourself a fun time.Note: Maelstrom (Early Access) was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.